 |Airport||Adviser's report received by Department||Department's first follow-up with airport||Final documents received from airport||Final letter to airport|

-The renewal periods of insurance policies vary across airports.
+Note: The renewal periods of insurance policies vary across airports.
 Therefore, the information above may not necessarily reflect financial year outcomes.
-For the purpose of this table, the period under review is July 2014 to June 2015.
+For the purpose of this table, the period under review is July 2015 to June 2016.

 Environment Protection Orders

-The Department may make an environment protection order under Part 7, Division 1 of the Airports (Environment Protection) Regulations 1997 directing an airport to comply with a duty to avoid polluting, to preserve habitat, or to prevent offensive noise occurring.
+The Department may make an environment protection order under Part 7, Division 1 of the Airports (Environment Protection) Regulations 1997 directing an airport to comply with a duty to avoid polluting to preserve habitat, or to prevent offensive noise.
 No environment protection orders were made during the reporting period.

 Master Plans and Major Development Plans under Assessment

-All leased federal airports must have a master plan approved by the Deputy Prime Minister and Minister for Infrastructure and Regional Development, the Hon Warren Truss MP, for a 20-year strategic vision for the airport site including future land uses, types of permitted development and noise and environmental impacts.
+All leased federal airports must have a master plan approved by the Minister for Infrastructure and Transport for a 20-year strategic vision for the airport site including future land uses, types of permitted development and noise and environmental impacts.
 Major development plans are required for major developments at leased federal airports and are prepared by lessee companies.
-In 2014–15 the Department provided assessments on the master plans for Adelaide, Bankstown, Brisbane, Canberra, Jandakot, Launceston and Perth airports, which were subsequently approved.
-The Department also assessed seven major development plans including Perth's Forrestfield Airport Rail Link, Jandakot Airport's extension of runway 12/30 and taxiway system, Hobart Airport's Runway Extension, Melbourne Airport's Air Traffic Services Centre, Gold Coast's Southern Cross University development and Brisbane's Domestic Terminal Northern Regional Satellite and Air Traffic Services Centre Modernisation Project (OneSKY), and Townsville Airport's Terminal Redevelopment.
+In 2015–16 the Department provided assessments on the master plans for Alice Springs, Camden and Hobart airports, which were subsequently approved.
+The Department also assessed nine major development plans including Perth's Forrestfield Airport Rail Link, Jandakot Airport's extension of runway 12/30 and taxiway system, Hobart Airport's Runway Extension, Melbourne Airport's Air Traffic Services Centre, Gold Coast's Instrument Landing System and Project LIFT (terminal expansion), Brisbane's Domestic Terminal Northern Regional Satellite and Air Traffic Services Centre Modernisation Project (OneSKY), and Townsville Airport's Terminal Redevelopment.
 The Department also assessed a minor variation to a previously approved major development plan for car parking facilities at the Sydney International Airport terminal.